Financial Position and Resources

-In respect of our interest in the Verizon Wireless partnership, an option granted to Price Communications, Inc. by Verizon Communications Inc. was exercised on 15 August 2006.
-Under the option agreement Price Communications, Inc. exchanged its preferred limited partnership interest in Verizon Wireless of the East LP for 29.5 million shares of common stock in Verizon Communications Inc. Verizon Communications Inc. has the right, but not the obligation, to contribute the preferred interest to the Verizon Wireless partnership diluting our interest.
-However, we also have the right to contribute further capital to the Verizon Wireless partnership in order to maintain our percentage partnership interest.
-Such amount, if contributed, would be US$0.8 billion.
+In respect of the Group’s interest in the Verizon Wireless partnership, an option granted to Price Communications, Inc. by Verizon Communications Inc. was exercised on 15 August 2006.
+Under the option agreement, Price Communications, Inc. exchanged its preferred limited partnership interest in Verizon Wireless of the East LP for 29.5 million shares of common stock in Verizon Communications Inc. Verizon Communications Inc. has the right, but not the obligation, to contribute the preferred interest to the Verizon Wireless partnership, diluting the Group’s interest.
+However, the Group also has the right to contribute further capital to the Verizon Wireless partnership in order to maintain its percentage partnership interest.
+Such amount, if contributed, would be $0.9 billion.

 Off-balance sheet arrangements

-Other than this guarantee we do not have any material off-balance sheet arrangements as defined in item 5.E.2. of the SEC's Form 20-F. Please refer to "notes 27 and 28 to the consolidated financial statements" for a discussion of our commitments and contingent liabilities.
+The Group does not have any material off-balance sheet arrangements, as defined in item 5.E.2. of the SEC’s Form 20-F. Please refer to note 31 and note 32 to the Consolidated Financial Statements for a discussion of the Group’s commitments and contingent liabilities.

 Quantitative and qualitative disclosures about market risk

-A discussion of our financial risk management objectives and policies and the exposure of the Group to liquidity, market and credit risk is included within "note 21 to the consolidated financial statements".
+A discussion of the Group’s financial risk management objectives and policies and the exposure of the Group to liquidity, market and credit risk is included within note 24 to the Consolidated Financial Statements.